-Upon the completion of the sale of the Russian Operations, each of the operating subsidiaries in Kazakhstan, Kyrgyzstan, Uzbekistan and VimpelCom will enter into amended trademark license agreements, pursuant to which each operating company will be able to maintain its existing non-exclusive license in relation to the "Beeline" name and associated trademarks (each a "License Agreement", and collectively the "License Agreements").
+Upon the completion of the sale of the Russian Operations, each of the operating subsidiaries in Kazakhstan, Kyrgyzstan, Uzbekistan and VimpelCom will enter into amended trademark license agreements, pursuant to which each operating company will be able to maintain its existing non-exclusive license in relation to the "Beeline" name and associated trademarks (each a "License Agreement, and collectively the "License Agreements").
 The term of each License Agreement is expected to be amended from an indefinite term to a five year initial term and the termination rights previously held by VimpelCom therein are expected to be narrowed as compared to the original license agreement; no additional fees are expected to be added as part of these amendments.
 The License Agreements will be subject to certain restrictions that may affect the operating subsidiaries' business.
 When using the trademarks, the operating subsidiaries shall comply with the requirements of the Russian legislation and avoid using the trademarks in a way that may be to the detriment of the "Beeline" brand.
-The License Agreements (and similar trademarks).
+The License Agreements shall cover only the trademarks the operating subsidiaries will be using as of the date of the License Agreements (and similar trademarks).
 The subsidiaries will be able to register any new trademarks related to the "Beeline" brand only in the name and on behalf of VimpelCom subject to VimpelCom's approval and such new trademarks shall be included into the scope of the License Agreements.
-VimpelCom is expected to be entitled to terminate a License Agreement if the relevant license Agreement.
+VimpelCom is expected to be entitled to terminate a License Agreement if the relevant licensee does not comply with the terms of the applicable License Agreement.